PWA-GouldA/C4Prog-JS-SQL-2019-S1/wk-14/Exercise-01.md

-# Exercises
+# EXERCISES

+## DATABASE DEFINITION LANGUAGE EXERCISES
+These exercises concentrate on creating and updating tables.

+We also do some data manipulation by inserting data into these tables.

-1) Write the SQL commands to do the following:
+Write the SQL commands to do the following:
+### Exercise 1
-    a)  Create a new 'owners' table in the animals database with the fields:
+Create a new 'owners' table in the animals database with the fields:

         ```text
             Field       Type    Size    Other